Catch // Concept Document

 A noir mystery, hosted on Instagram, solved by your audience.

 A three-post mystery on Ford & Shep's Instagram, narrated by a charismatic fictional detective named Steven Sleuth.
 Players follow the case through an announcement, an evidence carousel, and a final reveal.
 To solve it, they have to share the carousel and tag three friends.
-That unlocks the missing piece on a secret companion account called @happyhunting.tv.
+That unlocks the surveillance archive on a secret companion account called @happyhunting.tv.

 The mystery is real.
 The detective is a personality.
 The restaurant is the world.
 Players don't just watch, they investigate, theorize in the comments, share for the unlock, and come back for the reveal.